grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 ### Events

-There are no side effects yet, so all the additional event handlers are straigt forward `reg-effect-db`.
-I am not showing them all, but there is a button on the dev tab now that will set distinct weigts for all defined exercises.
+There are no side effects yet, so all the additional event handlers are `reg-effect-db`.
+I am not showing them all, but there is a button on the dev tab now that will set distinct weights for all defined exercises.

 ```clojure
 (defn complete-handler [db [_ selector repsets]]